VivianWilde/desi-api-drafting/userdocs/userdoc.md

 ## Tile

-Explanation
-: Given a tile ID and a list of fiber IDs for fibers on that tile, retrieve spectra for each of the specified fibers.
+Explanation : Given a tile ID and a list of fiber IDs for fibers on that tile, retrieve spectra for each of the specified fibers.

 Arguments: `tile: int, fibers: List[int]`

-Syntax
-: `/api/v1/<response_type>/<release>/tile/<tile>/<fiber_1,fiber_2...>`
+Syntax : `/api/v1/<response_type>/<release>/tile/<tile>/<fiber_1,fiber_2...>`

-Example
-: `/api/v1/plot/fuji/tile/80605/10,234,2761,3951` would
-read the spectra from fibers `10, 234, 2761` and
-`3951` on tile `80605` and return a corresponding HTML plot.
+Example : `/api/v1/plot/fuji/tile/80605/10,234,2761,3951` would read the spectra from fibers `10, 234, 2761` and `3951` on tile `80605` and return a corresponding HTML plot.

-Restrictions
-: You can request at most `500` fiber IDs in a single `plot` request, and `5000` for a
+Restrictions : You can request at most `500` fiber IDs in a single `plot` request, and `5000` for a `download` request.
-`download` request.

 ## Targets

-Explanation
-: Given a list of target IDs retrieve spectra for each of those targets, where target IDs are positive integers.
+Explanation : Given a list of target IDs retrieve spectra for each of those targets, where target IDs are positive integers.

 Arguments: `target_ids: List[int] `

-Syntax
-: `/api/v1/<response_type>/<release>/targets/<targetid_1,targetid_2...>`
+Syntax : `/api/v1/<response_type>/<release>/targets/<targetid_1,targetid_2...>`

-Example
-: `/api/v1/plot/fuji/targets/39628473198710603,39632946386177593,39632956452508085,39632971434560784`
+Example : `/api/v1/plot/fuji/targets/39628473198710603,39632946386177593,39632956452508085,39632971434560784`

-Restrictions
-: You can request at most `500` target IDs in a single `plot` request, and `5000` for a
+Restrictions : You can request at most `500` target IDs in a single `plot` request, and `5000` for a `download` request.
-`download` request.

 ## Ra-Dec

-Explanation
-: Given a point on the sky in `(right ascension, declination)` coordinates and a `radius` in arcsceconds, retrieve the spectra for all objects within `radius` of the point.
+Explanation : Given a point on the sky in `(right ascension, declination)` coordinates and a `radius` in arcsceconds, retrieve the spectra for all objects within `radius` of the point.

 Arguments: `ra: float, dec: float, radius: float`

-Syntax
-: `/api/v1/<response_type>/<release>/radec/<ra>,<dec>,<radius>`
+Syntax : `/api/v1/<response_type>/<release>/radec/<ra>,<dec>,<radius>`

-Example
-: `/api/v1/plot/fuji/radec/23.7649,29.8324,15`
+Example : `/api/v1/plot/fuji/radec/23.7649,29.8324,15`

-Restrictions
-: The radius can be at most `60` arcsceconds.
+Restrictions : The radius can be at most `60` arcsceconds.

 # ZCatalog vs Spectra
-TODO
+There are two kinds of data that the API can return.
+## Zcatalog (Metadata)
+The underlying python object is `astropy.table.Table`.
+Metadata on the targets that match the request, such as:
+* Target ID
+* Target location (in the form of `ra` and `dec`)
+* Survey and Program the target belongs to.
+## Spectra (Spectrographic Data)
+The underlying python object is `desispec.spectra.Spectra`.
+Just records of the observed spectrographic data for targets that match the request.

 # Filtering